 Flying with Alaska Airlines

-Miles are earned of course on flights with Alaska Airlines.
-These are awarded at a generous rate of 1 mile per mile flown, with additional bonuses for premium cabins.
+Miles are earned, of course, on flights with Alaska Airlines.
+These are awarded at a generous rate of one mile per mile flown, with additional bonuses for premium cabins.

 This is especially generous for long haul, low priced economy tickets.
 Earnings are 100% of miles flown – whereas many other airline programs will award much less these days.